trueclean-energy/nucleargen/viz-agent/README.md

 ## Event tree prompt
 ```
-Okay, here's a comprehensive prompt that combines all the necessary instructions, context, and constraints, suitable for generating Mermaid code for event trees from a JSON file like the one you provided earlier.
-This prompt is designed to be used with a capable large language model (LLM).

-**Prompt:**

 You are a code generator that translates JSON data representing event trees into Mermaid flowchart code.
 Your goal is to create a visually accurate and syntactically correct Mermaid diagram that represents the event tree structure and information contained in the JSON.

 **Input:**